moorepants/learn-multibody-dynamics/orientation.rst

    {}^B\mathbf{C}^A
    {}^A\mathbf{C}^N

-This holds for any series of successive rotations.
+This holds for any series of successive rotations:

 .. math::